Julien Ingrassia: Toyota (2020-2021)

 For the first time in six years, they were beaten at Rally Monte Carlo, but scored their first win in the Toyota Yaris WRC in Mexico, which took place in early March.
 While the Covid-19 pandemic began to break out, the event was cut short and the championship went into an enforced six-month break.
 As the season resumed with new events, Ingrassia and Ogier won the Monza Rally that rounded off a shortened season and clinched their seventh world title, all of them set with three manufacturers.

 The French pair re-signed for a final year, this time more complete.
 The first half was very strong, with four wins in six rallies, including a successful first visit to the legendary Safari Rally.

 On 7 October, Julien Ingrassia announced his decision to end his career as a co-driver at the end of the 2021 season after 16 seasons alongside Sébastien Ogier.

+Post-WRC

+Following his retirement from the WRC, Ingrassia worked as a television presenter and commentator for various motorsports programmes and news outlets.
+In 2025 Ingrassia co-founded the World Rally Drivers Alliance, a trade union of professional rally crew members formed to address concerns by drivers and co-drivers within the World Rally Championship, particularly the ruling by Mohammed Ben Sulayem in the International Sporting Code which imposed harsh penalties against the use of profanities during events sanctioned by the Fédération Internationale de l'Automobile (FIA).